Death and state funeral of Elizabeth II: Canada

 A national commemorative ceremony took place at the Christ Church Cathedral in Ottawa on 19 September, which was broadcast live on television as well as on social media.
 The ceremony was preceded by a parade of the Canadian Armed Forces and Royal Canadian Mounted Police through downtown Ottawa, from Cartier Square Drill Hall and past Parliament Hill to the cathedral, with a 96-gun salute.
-A flypast by the Royal Canadian Air Force was cancelled due to inclement weather.
+A flypast by the Royal Canadian Air Force was cancelled owing to inclement weather.
 The congregation was addressed by former Governor-General Adrienne Clarkson as well as former Prime Minister Brian Mulroney.